 North Park is Affordable

 The cost of finishing your degree at North Park is affordable and easy to calculate.
-SAL students pay a discounted $500 per credit and most courses are four credits.
+SAL students pay a discounted $540 per credit and most courses are four credits.
 For a bachelor’s degree, you will need 120 credits, but you can transfer up to 90 credits from another institution.
-The good news is that every SAL student is eligible for financial aid and scholarships, including 20% discounts for graduates of many Chicago community and city colleges.
+The good news is that many SAL students are eligible for financial aid and scholarships, including 20% discounts for graduates of many Chicago community and city colleges.

 Credit for Prior Learning

 At North Park, we recognize the value of life experience.
 By completing a Prior Learning Assessment (PLA), you can earn credit for work experience, professional training, certification, licensure, or any other source.
 We also accept AP and military credit.

 Advising and Support